 I love cooking: alone, with my little girl, for 3 or 12 people.
 I don’t mind.
 I find it soothing, calming and invigorating at the same time, with music in the background and sometimes with a glass of wine.

 Where do you find inspiration for your recipes?

 Everywhere from a good cookbook to recipes online to magazines.
 My favourite cheesecake recipe was found in OK magazine!
 My mum, a friend , a neighbour and Mel of course are also sources of inspiration.

 Is there anything you would not touch even if you were given £1000 to eat it?

 Dog meat… no need to explain.

 What recipe did you chose today and why?

 When Mel asked me if I fancied sharing a recipe, I knew it had to be my mum’s paella recipe.
 My mum is the best cook I know.
 Nothing is too much for her.
 When I was younger and had a friend over, she used to ask them what their favourite meal was and by dinnertime, it was ready to be served.
 Amazing, huh?

-We used to spend our holidays in Spain so mum asked many cooks how they made their paella and after years of fine tuning, she put together the Winner recipe.
+We used to spend our holidays in Spain so mum asked many cooks how they made their paella and after years of fine tuning, she put together this incredible paella recipe.
 It might be a bit of a tedious process, but believe me I do not know one person who did not ask for the recipe after trying it.
 It is simply perfect!

 Photo credit: Cé